raviqqe/turtle-build/README.md

 - [Ninja][ninja]-compatible build file syntax and command line options 🥷
 - Content hash-based rebuild
 - Description-only outputs
-  - Turtle never shows commands of build rules but only descriptions because they are incomplihensible to end-users.
+  - Turtle never shows commands of build rules but only descriptions because they are incomprehensible to end-users.
 - Source mapping
   - Turtle maps outputs in error messages to source filenames defined as `srcdep` variables defined in `build` directives to make them understandable to end-users.
 - `--log-prefix` option